-If you would like to submit a Workshop proposal, please email email@example.com.
+If you would like to submit a Workshop proposal, please download and complete this application form and email email@example.com.

 Priority will be given to multi-departmental & multidisciplinary teams to facilitate joint working.

 Subject – does it fit into the aims and scope of SSM?

 Topicality – is the topic of particular relevance now?